dabearddabeard/hawaii/README.md

 # Military Housing for Kaneohe Bay Hawaii Marine Corps Base

-Please be advised that any email or attachment containing sensitive Personally Identifiable Information (PII), such as Social Security numbers, dates of birth, home addresses, telephone numbers, marital status, names of family members, or sex offender status, must be sent via an official Department of Defense (DoD) email.
-Furthermore, it must be encrypted and digitally signed in accordance with DoD policy.
-This requirement pertains to sensitive PII included in documents such as the DD Form 1746, "Application for Assignment to Housing," Registered Sex Offender forms, and any other forms or information provided to the Family Housing Office.
-The transmission of this type of information through unencrypted or personal email is unauthorized and poses a risk of exposing sensitive information to entities that may use it for malicious purposes.

 **Contact Information:**
 - **Email:** MCBH.G4.FMLY.HSG.FMB@usmc.mil
 - **Location:** 1571 Lawrence Road, MCBH Kaneohe Bay